whyboris/utilitarianism.net/content/_index.md

 <div class="homepage-center">

+{{< quote
-> “Utilitarianism is a great idea with an awful name.
-It is, in my opinion, the most underrated and misunderstood idea in all of moral and political philosophy.”
+     text="Utilitarianism is a great idea with an awful name.
+It is, in my opinion, the most underrated and misunderstood idea in all of moral and political philosophy." author="Joshua Greene" >}}
->
-> \- Joshua Greene

 </div>